ZoranStojsavljevic/bbb-yocto/README.md

 WARNING: most like, the following Yocto releases still compile on the native hosts:

-	langdale
 	micledore
 	nanbield
 	scarthgap
+	styhead

-Back in The Past, most likely older hosts (example: Ubuntu 18.04 and Fedora 32) are required as hosts containers.
-Usage of the containers are out of the YOCTO scope.
+Back in The Past, most likely older hosts (example: Ubuntu 18.04 and Fedora 34) are required as hosts containers.
+Usage of the containers are out of the scope of this repo.

 #### Known bbb-yocto (this project) deficiencies